Available Scholarships month by month

 April 10 Nebraska State Volunteer Firefighters' Association Auxiliary Scholarship-GPA 2.5, 2 letters of reference, essay, and transcript.
 Application in the school counselor office. http://www.nsvfa.org/ne-ff-aux.htm

 April 15 American Legion Legacy Scholarship- student's parent/step-parent must be active military or reservists to apply.
-Children of post 9-11 Veterans.
+Children of post 9-11 Veterans who died on active duty or those that were disabled.
 Application online- http://www.legion.org/scholarships/legacy

 April 15 Battle Creek Knights of Columbus Scholarship-any Catholic high school senior who is a member of either St. Patrick's or St. Francis de Sales Parish.
 Application in the school counselor office.